seantrott/seantrott.github.io/_posts/2020-1-12-information.md

 ---
 layout: post
-title: Do different languages really convey information at the same rate?
+title: Do different languages really convey information at the same rate? [research review]
 ---

 Language is used across all known human populations, but the languages used across these populations also exhibit striking differences.
 A longstanding goal in Linguistics has thus been to identify **universal features** of language: characteristics that are shared across all human languages.
 Understanding which features appear to be *invariant* across languages would shed light on the origins of language, as well as the potential biological constraints that act as "filters" for the kinds of forms that languages can take.